-However, as the age of attainment increases, it is expected that a declining proportion of the potential value of the estimated earnings and employment benefit accrues to the individual, i.e. those individuals completing qualifications at a relatively older age will see relatively lower earnings and employment benefits associated with HE qualification attainment (and perhaps reflect
+However, as the age of attainment increases, it is expected that a declining proportion of the potential value of the estimated earnings and employment benefit accrues to the individual42, i.e. those individuals completing qualifications at a relatively older age will see relatively lower earnings and employment benefits associated with HE qualification attainment (and perhaps reflect potentially different motivations amongst this group of learners).
+In contrast, those individuals attaining qualifications earlier in their working life will see a greater economic benefit (potentially reflecting the investment nature of qualification acquisition).

-&lt;sup>41 For example, see Walker and Zhu (2013).
+41 For example, see Walker and Zhu (2013).

-&lt;sup>42 Callender et al. (2011) suggest that the evidence points to decreasing employment returns with age at qualification: older graduates are less likely to be employed than younger graduates three and a half years after graduation; however, there are no differences in the likelihood of graduates undertaking part- and full-time study being employed according to their age or motivations to study.
+42 Callender et al. (2011) suggest that the evidence points to decreasing employment returns with age at qualification: older graduates are less likely to be employed than younger graduates three and a half years after graduation; however, there are no differences in the likelihood of graduates undertaking part- and full-time study being employed according to their age or motivations to study.